 APF will continue to offer Neighborhood Grants, but for a limited number and type of projects.
 These projects must have an approved CAPP form (if on PARD land), and the work proposed must not violate the city’s Stay Home-Work Safe Order.
 These will be reviewed very carefully and we cannot guarantee Neighborhood Grants will be approved.
 If you’d like to discuss your Neighborhood Grant proposal first, we encourage you to contact email@example.com.
 Thank you for your time!

 Neighborhood Grants are awarded for small-scale, community-initiated park improvement projects.
-Grants from $500 to $5,000 are awarded regularly throughout the year, on a rolling basis, with a grant period of six months.
-These awards are meant to enable Adopt-A-Park groups to make small but significant improvements to their parks throughout the year.
-Check out our Community and Impact Grants for larger projects.
+Grants from $500 to $5,000 are awarded regularly throughout the year, on a rolling basis, with a grant period of 12 months.
+These awards are meant to enable Adopt-A-Park groups, park stewards, community gardens, and other park stakeholder groups to make small but significant improvements to their parks throughout the year.
+Check out our Community Impact Grants for larger-scale projects.

 Potential applicants should contact firstname.lastname@example.org for an application.